 Certifications/Professional Outdoor Experience: "I am an outdoor instructor /educator/enthusiast and have been freelancing in this field for the past 7 years.
 I have completed various course from India in this field ranging from Basic to Advanced Search and Rescue Mountaineering courses to Skiing Courses, along with that I have also completed my Outdoor Educator-Trip Leader India Course from NOLS India and my Wilderness First Responder course from NOLS.
 I am also a certified PADI Dive Master and a certified Yoga Instructor."

-Favorite Camp Memory from 2019: "Spending time on expeditions with the LITs (Leaders in Training) and seeing all of them grow and bloom in a new space, to be able to see that smile on hard days where comfort was barely an option.
+Favorite Camp Memory: "Spending time on expeditions with the LITs (Leaders in Training) and seeing all of them grow and bloom in a new space, to be able to see that smile on hard days where comfort was barely an option.
 And to watch them learn from various experiences and succeed in them."

 Favorite adventure: "Backpacking and Mountaineering"